erikayi/javascript-challenge/README.md

 ### Part II

-### This is working in progress...
-* Create multiple select dropdowns using Bootstrap Buttons in the HTML and Javascript code, so that the user can also search through the table just by clicking each filter of the table based on the table's columns.
+* Created search bar using JQuery function in the Javascript code, and so that the user can filter through specific dates, cities, states, countries, shapes, duration in minutes, shapes, and/or comments in the table provided.

 * Here is the working site for Part II: https://erikayi.github.io/ufo-sighting-option2/